Nat1405/newer-nifty/Nifty/README.rst

 For more details, please read the LICENSE.

-HOW TO SUBMIT BUGS AND REQUESTS
+How to Submit Bugs and Requests
 -------------------------------

-Very important: DO NOT SUBMIT A GEMINI HELPDESK TICKET.
+Very important: **do not submit a Gemini help desk ticket!**.

-If you want to report a problem, use the Gemini Data Reduction Forum thread (http://drforum.gemini.edu/topic/nifs-python-data-reduction-pipeline/) or create an issue in this repo.
+If you want to report a problem, use the `Gemini Data Reduction Forum thread <http://drforum.gemini.edu/topic/nifs-python-data-reduction-pipeline/>` or create an issue in this repo.

 Installation
 ============